hytromo/postgres_transaction_cheatsheet/README.md

 #### #S2.b - Isolation level 'Serializable'
 Can solve all the problems.

 This isolation level behaves exactly like 'Repeatable read', but it can also detect when two transactions cannot serialize correctly, and it will abort one of them to prevent a serialization anomaly.
+This comes with an overhead cost because Postgres now has an extra job - to detect the serialization anomalies.

 This means that **when someone uses 'Serializable', their code has to be prepared to retry transactions if any of them fail**.